tomesink/obsidian/40 Zettelkasten/+About.md

 This is my Zettelkasten folder.
-Only main, source and indexes
+Only main and source notes belong here.
+Plus Indexes.

+Main notes follow the LYT Classification modified by me (000 is my person)